 Used with heavy duty compressors such as the wheelbarrow compressor, sandblasters are typically used to get rid of paint and rust that has been lingering on a specific surface for a while.
 They often have adapter kits you can use in conjunction with detergent and water to power wash as well.

-Air sanders are also used to work with metal and wood.
+Air sanders are also used to work with metal and wood, just make sure to choose a high quality air sander for the task.
 This might be finishing a car’s bodywork, or finishing a table at home.
 You can select from orbital sanders to finish sanding or do rough work, or belt sanders, which work best for large surfaces.
 In addition, these units even collect dust as you go, providing a clean work area.
 They typically work best with pancake, hot dog, or larger compressors depending on how much power you need.

 There are a number of pneumatic cutting tools that can be used to saw off surfaces on the job.
 Jig saws, air shears, and multimaster cutters are frequently found in this category of air devices.
 Since these are smaller tools, you won’t need as powerful a unit to give them air; they don’t require as much CFM in general.
 Instead, you’ll be able to get by with a single-tank compressor on electric or gas power, depending on where you are.

 Consider the needs of business or home workshop